LAB02-Research/HASS.Agent/README.md

 #### 2. Startup

-You can use the '*create launch-on-login scheduled task*' to allow HASS.Agent to start when you login to your device.
+You can use the '*create launch-on-login scheduled task*' to allow HASS.Agent to start when you login to your PC.

 #### 3. Home Assistant API config